BrowserBox/BrowserBox/README.md

 If you're like to deploy this in your org, or for a for-profit project, write me: cris@dosycorp.com Or keep an eye out for the cloud service, coming soon.
 Official government use OK without purchase, as long as deployment is done in-house (or using Dosyago Corporation, not by other contractors, nor part of a paid deployment).
 If you're in government and you'd like to deploy this and want help, contact me for help or to discuss a deployment contract.

+## localhost:8002

+By default (unless you provide command line arguments) it runs on port 8002.

 ## Why this over Solution X?

 Sure, other companies might have bigger brands and bigger sales budgets, but this is open-source.
 You can vet the code, in the open, and so can anyone.
 You know there's nothing hidden inside.
 Plus, future updates have all the benefit of open-source software.